 For client convenience, Consinfra is now offering property management services.
 They’d been managing a portfolio of their own properties anyway, and with today’s large number of investors, it made sense to offer property management services to them as well.

 Option 3: Make a fixed return investment.
 I like this alternative personally, because the investment level is lower than when buying an apartment and the returns are hassle free when compared to owning a rental.
 The returns are also better than the net you’ll see with a rental, unless you’re doing the property management and marketing yourself.

 Consinfra’s fixed return investment pays an annual rate of 15% for a two-year investment.
 The minimum investment is US$50,000.

 Option 4: Co-invest with the developer.
 This investment offers the same advantage as the fixed return above, with respect to being relatively hassle-free.
 Consinfra is estimating a 44% return during the next two years.
 So the forecast is for an annualized return of more than 22% for a two-year investment.
 The minimum investment for this offer is US$100,000.

 This number is not guaranteed, as is the fixed return investment above.
 But after 33 projects—10 of which were just like Torres de Buenavista—they believe their forecasted returns are fairly accurate.

 Is the Torres de Buenavista offer for you?

 If you’d like to invest in Colombia, you should consider Torres de Buenavista.
 I believe it’s a good project, targeted to the right buyer, in a growing market where the developer has long experience.
 And, obviously, the returns are good.

-If you think Torres de Buenavista would be right for you, feel free to contact Consinfra’s board chairman, Andrew Strauss.
+If you think Torres de Buenavista would be right for you, feel free to contact Consinfra’s board chairman, Andrew Straus.
 You can contact Andrew for more information here.